nightscout/nightscout.github.io/docs/troubleshoot/troublehoot.md

 # Database full

 Free databases like M0 Sandbox provided by Atlas will only hold a limited amount of data (512MB) and you will eventually need to manually cleanup.
-You can extend the capacity to 2 and 5GB paying an M2 or M5 Shared cluster.
+You can extend the capacity to 2 and 5GB paying for an M2 or M5 Shared cluster.

+**Note:** *If you consider paying for a database upgrade, also think about a [paid hosting service](../../vendors/NSaaS).*

 - Make sure your Nightscout site has `Database Size` enabled to monitor database capacity.
 Look [here](../../nightscout/setup_variables/#dbsize-database-size) for more information on this plugin.